alexandroid000/cv/research_statement.md

 Towards these goals, I have several ongoing research projects.

-**Bouncing Robots**
+**Bouncing Robots** - describe briefly

-An

-**Aggregation**

-**Improv**

-On the modelling side, I am looking at geometric and discrete dynamical systems models for high-level control of mobile robots.
-I have submitted a paper to IROS, and will be presenting at the Midwest Robotics Workshop, on a project where we are analyzing the dynamics of a robot which can move in straight lines and rotate itself to align relative to the normal vector at an environment boundary.
+we are analyzing the dynamics of a robot which can move in straight lines and rotate itself to align relative to the normal vector at an environment boundary.
 By finding limit cycles and other stable dynamics, we can use very simple control laws which cause the robot to "patrol" the space and aid in